cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ---
 title: Questions and Coding
-parent: COVID Symptom Survey
+parent: COVID Trends and Impact Survey
 nav_order: 6
 ---

 # Questions and Coding
 {: .no_toc}

-The symptom surveys have been deployed in several waves.
+The surveys have been deployed in several waves.
 We have tried to ensure the coding of waves is consistent.
 This page provides the full survey text and coding schemes.